Christina Holguin

-Christina Holguín (born 25 July 1996) is an American-born Mexican footballer who plays as a goalkeeper who plays for Liga MX Femenil club FC Juárez.
+Christina Holguín (born 25 July 1996) is an American soccer player who plays as a goalkeeper for Liga MX Femenil club Pachuca.

 Early life

 Holguín was born in Los Angeles, California to Mexican parents.
 She was raised in nearby Alhambra.

 Amateur career

 Holguín attended San Francisco State University and was the starting goalkeeper for the San Francisco State Gators soccer team.
 She was named once to the All-Conference First Team and twice to the All-Conference Second Team in the Division-II California Collegiate Athletic Association.

 Club career

 Holguín signed with Puerto Rico Sol in July 2018.